 A15.
-Given that users have noted materiality and risk reporting as implementation challenges, this TR emphasizes that SFFAS 49 contains conclusive and suggestive risk-based characteristics designed to help preparers identify risks of loss which may be material and warrant further consideration for disclosure.
+Given that users have noted materiality and risk reporting as implementation challenges, this TR emphasizes that SFFAS 49 contains conclusive and suggestive risk-based characteristics designed to help preparers identify risks of loss that may be material and warrant further consideration for disclosure.
 These risk-based characteristics are designed to assist preparers in identifying and evaluating how much risk is in an arrangement or transaction.
 These characteristics should also elucidate how much of that risk has been (1) transferred to the private partner, (2) shared with the private partner, and (3) retained by the entity.
-Such an understanding relies on a thorough analysis of the underlying contractual agreements, guarantees, insurance, and indemnification strategies, as well as the existence and nature of any underlying private party capital buffer that might exist.
-Users can then chould assess the extent of any debt (for example, bonds, loans and notes) and equity participation (for example, stocks and other securities representing an ownership interest).
+Such an understanding relies on a thorough analysis of the underlying contractual agreements, guarantees, insurance, indemnification strategies, and the existence and nature of any underlying private party capital buffer that might exist.
+Users can then assess the extent of any debt (for example, bonds, loans and notes) and equity participation (for example, stocks and other securities representing an ownership interest).